nethical6/digipaws/Readme.md

 Hard Mode offers the most stringent control over app usage.
 In this mode, when you try to open a blocked app, the back button is automatically pressed without any warning or cooldown, preventing access entirely.

+## Variants
+There are two build variants with different features:

+- `fullMode:` Contains additional inbuilt quests like touch grass, and workout.
+Requires google play services.
+- `liteMode:` Contains a bare version without additional quests except focus quest.
+Relatively smaller in size and doesn't require google play services.

+Note that the quest api works with both variants

-## Usage
+## Configuring

 1. Launch DigiPaws on your Android device.
 2. Provide all necessary permissions like Accessibility service, Notification, Draw over other apps etc
+3. On Android 13+ devices, you need to additionally allow restricted settings before enabling the accessibility permission.
+Watch a tutorial [here](https://youtu.be/91B72lEpcqc?si=PCKKUSwM1aLdELqJ)
-3. Choose your preferred mode: Easy, Adventure, or Hard.
+4. Choose your preferred mode: Easy, Adventure, or Hard.
-4. Configure the apps and views you want to block and set your preferences.
+5. Configure the apps and views you want to block and set your preferences.
-5. Start using your device with DigiPaws managing your screen time.
+6. Start using your device with DigiPaws managing your screen time.

 > [!TIP]
 > This app relies exclusively on accessibility services to function.
 Because it requires sensitive permissions, please avoid downloading it from untrusted sources.